Jean Onana

-Jean Emile Junior Onana Onana (born 8 January 2000) is a Cameroonian professional footballer who plays as a midfielder for Ligue 1 club Lens and the Cameroon national team.
+Jean Emile Junior Onana Onana (born 8 January 2000) is a Cameroonian professional footballer who plays as a defensive midfielder for Serie A club Genoa on loan from Süper Lig club Beşiktaş.

 Club career

 On 31 January 2020, Onana joined Lille from Leixões.
 Onana made his professional debut with Lille in a 2–1 Ligue 1 loss to Marseille on 16 February 2020.
 In August 2020, he joined Belgian club Mouscron along with some Lille players on loan, where he received a red card in a Division A match defeat to Kortrijk on 13 September.

 On 30 August 2021, Onana moved to Ligue 1 club Bordeaux on a five-year contract.
 On 1 September 2022, he signed for his former club Lille's rivals Lens on a five-year contract.
-He made his first appearance with Lens on 4 September 2023 against Reims.
+He made his first appearance with Lens on 4 September 2022 against Reims.

+On 21 July 2023 Onana moved to Süper Lig club Beşiktaş.

+On 11 December 2023, it was officially announced that Onana has been excluded from the Beşiktaş squad along with Vincent Aboubakar, Valentin Rosier, Rachid Ghezzal and Eric Bailly due to poor performance and incompatibility within the team.

+On 8 January 2024, Beşiktaş sent Onana on loan to Ligue 1 club Marseille until the end of the season, with an option to make the move permanent.

+On 30 January 2025, Beşiktaş sent Onana on loan to Serie A club Genoa until the end of the season, with an option to make the move permanent.
+On 1 September 2025, Onana returned to Genoa on loan with a conditional obligation to buy.

 International career

 Onana made his Cameroon national team debut on 8 October 2020 in a friendly against Japan.